Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 9: The Peacemaker

-What broke you: Being the invisible child.
+What created it: Being the invisible child.
 Mediating parents’ fights.
 Your opinions dismissed until you stopped having them.
 You learned to disappear in plain sight.

-Your trauma response: Freeze into numbness, fawn until you vanish.
+Your survival pattern: Freeze into numbness, fawn until you vanish.
 You forgot yourself so thoroughly you don’t know who you are.
 Anger is buried so deep it comes out sideways.

 How it shows up now: